MicrosoftDocs/azure-docs/articles/virtual-desktop/windows-11-language-packs.md

 description: How to install language packs for Windows 11 Enterprise VMs in Azure Virtual Desktop.
 author: Heidilohr
 ms.topic: how-to
-ms.date: 10/05/2021
+ms.date: 10/04/2021
 ms.author: helohr
 manager: femila
 ---
 # Add languages to a Windows 11 Enterprise image

 It's important to make sure users within your organization from all over the world can use your Azure Virtual Desktop deployment.
 That's why you can customize the Windows 11 Enterprise image you use for your virtual machines (VMs) to have different language packs.
+Starting with Windows 11, non-administrator user accounts can now add both the display language and its corresponding language features.
+This feature means you won't need to pre-install language packs for users in a personal host pool.
+For pooled host pools, we still recommend you add the languages you plan to add to a custom image.
 You can use the instructions in this article for both single-session and multi-session versions of Windows 11 Enterprise.

 When your organization includes users with multiple different languages, you have two options: